1826 Enslaved Revolt on Ohio River

 Four months after the revolt, Louis (or Lewis) was given his freedom by Stone's widow in January 1827.
 According to author J. W. Coleman, he remained in Kentucky on the land and in the house he was given near the Edward Stone house in Bourbon County [source: Slavery Times in Kentucky, by J. Winston Coleman, pp. 174-176].

-Edward Stone was one of the first enslaved traders to openly advertise his intentions of selling enslaved people to Deep South markets.
+Edward Stone was one of the first traders of enslaved people to openly advertise his intentions of selling enslaved people to Deep South markets.
 Much of what has been written about the day of his death contains varying and sometimes conflicting details, as well as name variations for the men who were killed and various accounts as to how the day unfolded.

 For additional information see "Horrible Massacre" in the column headed "Louisville, Ken.
 Sept.
 23" in the Baltimore Patriot & Mercantile Advertiser, 10/7/1826, p.
 2; "The Louisville, Kentucky, paper...," Norwich Courier, 10/11/1826, p.
 2; Speculators and Slaves, by M. Tadman; I've Got a Home in Glory Land, by K. S. Frost, Chapter 3 - On Jordan's Bank; Black Heritage Sites, pp. 110-111, by N. C. Curtis; and Encyclopedia of the Underground Railroad, by J. Blain Hudson.
 See also the Ancestry.com website Edward Stone, by N. A. Bristow; and the blog entry Edward Stone's Demise, by T. Talbott.